 That is why the city instituted an emissions program.
 It is the only neck of the woods in the state that requires any sort of smog testing.
 Thus, anyone living in the greater metropolitan area will need to have their vehicle checked (or get an exemption) before registering it.
 This also applies to commuters driving into the city for work more than 60 days in a year.

 Even better, cars fresh off the assembly line (or close to it) are eligible to skip emissions tests for up to two registration periods.
-Thus, if you opt for the two-year registration rotation, you can get a four-year waiver.
+Thus, if you opt for the registration lasting 2 years, you may be eligible for a waiver.
 If you own a vehicle with a diesel engine, it is exempt from testing until you sell it.
 For a full list of exempt vehicles, visit the New Mexico MVD website.

 What is Tested